Ayodeji63/NFT_RAFFLE/README.md

     3. The ticket fees are going to go to the Host
 3. Using Chainlink VRF & Chainlink Automation
     1. Chainlink VRF --> Randomness
-    2. Chainlink Automation --> Time Based trigger
+    2. Chainlink Automation --> Time Based trigger# NFT_RAFFLE